-One of the Company's strategies for mitigating losses has been to purchase loss mitigation securities at discounted prices.
+The Company has purchased securities that it insures, and for which it has loss reserves, in order to mitigate the economic effect of insured losses (loss mitigation bonds).
+Loss mitigation bonds are accounted for excluding the effects of the Company's insurance.
 The Company also holds other invested assets that were obtained or purchased as part of negotiated settlements with insured counterparties or under the terms of the financial guaranties (other risk management assets).